NTrevisani/NanoFlipper/README.md

     git clone git@github.com:NTrevisani/NanoFlipper.git

+### To run the code

+Go to the directory of installation and source the cms environment:

+    cd CMSSW_12_4_0/src

+    cmsenv

-To source a recent version of ROOT (needed to use RDataFrame):
+Source a recent version of ROOT (needed to use RDataFrame):

     source /cvmfs/sft.cern.ch/lcg/app/releases/ROOT/6.24.02/x86_64-centos7-gcc48-opt/bin/thisroot.sh